mizvol/imi-nets/README.md

 # Fake news in social media.
 Network perspective
 IMI project studying fake news in Switzerland.

+In this project, we focus on the networks to understand how fake news are spreaded.
+We study user networks and filter bubbles (the effect when users are trapped in an information bubble which prevents them from being exposed to alternative opinions).
+Click on the links to explore the network view.

 ## 1. Twitter
 Here, we extract networks of Twitter accounts spreading information about controvercial topics.
-Click on the links to explore the network view.

 * [General controvercial topics](https://mizvol.github.io/imi-nets/network/)
 * [Conspiracy](https://mizvol.github.io/imi-nets/network-twitter-conspiracy)